Frequently Asked Questions

 Q: What student services are available to me as an online student?

-A: Most of our on-campus services are available to our MacOnline students, including tutoring, library services, and disability support services.
+A: Most of our on-campus services are available to our MacOnline students, including tutoring, library services, and disability services.
 You may email any of our offices for help at any time.
 Our on-campus offices will respond to email requests from online students during our normal operating hours, which are Monday through Friday, from 8 a.m. – 4:30 p.m.
-CST.
-For a list of our offices, click here.
+CT.
+For a list of our offices, see the department directory.

 Our Center for Learning Excellence offers tutoring and assistance with writing.
 You may submit research papers for proofing and recommendations for revisions.